We’ve already talked a lot about projects and project managers in this blog. Now is the time to discuss product managers.

 Data analysis includes many things at the same time: sales reports, product development logs, and market research results.
 A product manager doesn’t have to be a data scientist, but they must be comfortable with going through big chunks of data.

 Products and services are created and supported by professionals across departments (e.g. by the sales team and QA team) and everyone must work in sync and be on the same page which can be a challenge.
 There are also key stakeholders whom you must satisfy and get approvals from for your plans and goals.
-The product manager distributes and collects up-to-date information across all stakeholders.
+The product manager distributes and collects up-to-date information across all stakeholders, so a lot of the time in their weekly planners is assigned to meetings.

 #10 Scheduling and handling team meetings